-Dr. Cochran has also determined that for each year of the first five years the rules are in effect, the public benefit anticipated as a result of enforcing the rules will be to protect our livestock industry.
+Ms. Schmidt has also determined that for each year of the first five years the rules are in effect, the public benefit anticipated as a result of enforcing the rules will be to have other treatment options available to control and eradicate fever ticks in the state.